List of Desperate Housewives characters: Kayla Huntington Scavo

-Kayla Scavo (Rachel Fox; née Huntington) is the daughter of Tom Scavo and Nora Huntington, and stepdaughter of Lynette.
-Tom reveals that he has just found out that a one-night stand twelve years prior to meeting Lynette had resulted in the birth of Kayla.
+Kayla Scavo (Rachel Fox) née Huntington is the daughter of Tom Scavo and Nora Huntington, and stepdaughter of Lynette.
+Tom reveals that he has just found out that a one-night stand twelve years ago (prior to meeting Lynette) had resulted in the birth of Kayla.
 Lynette tries to include Kayla in their family, but it becomes increasingly difficult due to Nora's hostility.
 Kayla's true sociopathic personality does not emerge until after Nora's death, which causes Kayla to move in with the Scavos full-time.

 In season four, Kayla seems to be closer to Lynette and fits in perfectly with the rest of the Scavo family.
 Later on in the season, however, she becomes more crafty and psychotic when she persuades Porter and Preston to set fire to Rick Coletti's rival pizza joint, and tricks Preston into jumping off the roof of the house by pretending that she had safely done so herself by using an umbrella as a parachute.
 Lynette takes Kayla to a therapist, who tells Lynette that she and Kayla should spend more time together, so Lynette takes her shopping.
 Kayla blackmails her to get what she wants in the store, and she then threatens to hurt Penny, causing Lynette to slap her.
 Later, Kayla calls her therapist and tells him that Lynette has repeatedly hit her many times before.
 These accusations bring Child Protective Services to the Scavo home.
 After intentionally overhearing the conversation between the Scavos and their lawyer, she hears that Lynette could jeopardize her rights of parental custody over her children.
-Kayla precedes by burning herself with a curling iron, claiming Lynette did it to her, and leading to Lynette's indefinite arrest.
+Kayla proceeds by burning herself with a curling iron, claiming Lynette did it to her, and leading to Lynette's indefinite arrest.
 Later that night Tom tricks Kayla into confessing everything, her therapist listening to their conversation the entire time.
 Kayla insists that Tom has to let her stay within the family household, but Tom decides to call Nora's parents, and Kayla is forced to move away and live with her grandparents.